Jeanine Pirro: Justice with Judge Jeanine on Fox News

-Pirro is the host of Fox News' Justice with Judge Jeanine, which premiered in January 2011.
-The program airs on weekends and focuses on the big legal stories of the week.
+Pirro was the host of Fox News' Justice with Judge Jeanine, which premiered in January 2011 and concluded on January 22, 2022.
+The program aired on weekends and focuses on the big legal stories of the week.

 In 2014, Pirro claimed ISIL leader Abu Bakr al-Baghdadi was "released by Obama in 2009".
 However, Baghdadi was held in custody until 2004, when he was released under the Bush administration.

 In March 2019, on her show Justice with Judge Jeanine Pirro criticized Rep. Ilhan Omar for questioning the loyalty of American Jews to the US, by suggesting that Omar's Muslim faith meant she was more loyal to Sharia law than the US Constitution.
 Pirro said, "Omar wears a hijab which according to the Quran 33:59 tells women to cover so they won't get molested.
 Is her adherence to this Islamic doctrine indicative of her adherence to Sharia law, which in itself is antithetical to the United States constitution?"
 Fox News strongly condemned Pirro's statement.
 Pirro did not apologize for her remarks, and said that she intended to "start a debate."
 On March 16, 2019, Fox News decided not to air her show, replacing it with a rebroadcast of a Scandalous episode in its time slot.
 CNN reported on March 17 that Pirro had been suspended by Fox News, and President Trump wrote on Twitter: "Bring back @JudgeJeanine Pirro.
 Stop working soooo hard on being politically correct, which will only bring you down, and continue to fight for our Country."
 Justice with Judge Jeanine resumed airing on March 30, 2019.

 In March 2020, she hosted the show from home due to the COVID-19 pandemic.
 She did not appear on air for the first 15 minutes citing "technical difficulties", with Jackie Ibañez covering for her, and when Pirro finally appeared, she was in a disheveled state, slurring her speech, causing widespread speculation that she was inebriated.
 After one commercial break, she was even seen putting aside a drink with a straw.